**Applications are now open for fully-funded studentships for September 2017 start.**

 Once your application has been received, it will be reviewed by the coordinators of IGGI.

-Deadline for submission for the studentship available for an applicant to Goldsmiths for an September 2016 start is midnight on Tuesday 31st May, 2016.
+Deadline for submission of applications for the studentships for a September 2017 start is midnight on Friday 27th January, 2017.

 Subject to EPSRC eligibility criteria, the studentships cover tuition fees and a grant towards living expenses, as well as an additional allowance to cover the travel and accommodation required by the demands of the IGGI programme.